 Part 1 of this blog series looked at how essential it is to have healthy personal boundaries to meet a suitable partner for a romantic relationship.
 Part 2 explored why we need a healthy Yes and No as we begin to connect with someone more deeply and move into the early stages of a relationship.
 This third and final part of the series looks at the importance of maintaining a healthy sense of your individual self and boundaries, alongside the shared sense of “we” that comes with a long-term romantic relationship.

-This blog is likely to be more useful to you if you are someone who tends to desire a lot of closeness in romantic relationship.
-If you are someone who tends to desire a lot of space, some of it may not be as relevant to you personally, but may help you understand the needs of a partner better.
+This blog will be more useful to you if you are someone who tends to desire a lot of closeness in romantic relationship.
+If you are someone who tends to desire a lot of space, it may not be as relevant to you personally, but may help you understand the needs of a partner better.

 So let’s assume you’ve been together with your partner for quite a while now, maybe a good few months, or perhaps many years.
 The feeling of newness you had at first has given way to a sense of familiarity.
 You share a lot with each other, your time, your bodies, many of your experiences, mutual friends, plans, maybe a home, children and parenting.

 When we’re sharing so much with another person, it is essential that we continuously recognize, and consciously feel, our sense of self as a separate being from our partner, with our own individual needs and desires, and our own individual Yes and No responses.

 This may seem super obvious!
 But when we’re “in it”, it’s not always so easy for even the most self-aware of us to spot when we’re not doing this fully.